achautha/aws-hackathon-2017/README.md

 Bot is deployed on Facebook messenger.
 All you need is a Facebook messenger.
 No additional installtion steps are required.
 You can use the bot from broswer, phone ( android, IOS) and tablets. ( Thanks to awesome integration support by AWS Lex for Facebook platform)

-## How to use
+## Testing instructions

 > **Note**: Currently SplitSmartBot is not publicly available.
-You have to use **Test Facebook account** mentioned below.

-#### Test accounts
+As per Hackathon guidelines, we have given tester role to Facebook ID: stef.devpost.1

+You also need SplitWise account.
+Please use following account.

+#### SplitWise test account
 ```
-1. Facebook
+2. SplitWise:
     - username : user1.splitsmartbot@yahoo.com
     - password : awslex2017

-2. SplitWise: Create new splitwise account or use the following test account.
-    - username : user1.splitsmartbot@yahoo.com
-    - password : awslex2017
 ```

-> **IMPORTANT**:  If you are using the bot for the **first time**, You need to authorize it to access your splitwise account.
+> **IMPORTANT**:  If you are using the bot for the **first time**, You need to authorize the bot to access your splitwise account.

 #### Access SplitSmartBot